The potential for complex computational models of aging: Theoretical approaches to Aging

-Dynamical models can include explicit interpretable mechanisms.
-Whereas statistical regression models can quantify the relationship between aspects of aging, they do not determine how the relationship arises.
-With dynamical models one can build mechanisms into the model.
-Any success of a dynamical model in reproducing real-world phenomena then suggests the viability of the underlying mechanisms, and allows the modeller to explore other phenomena that arise from the same mechanisms -- which allows them to test the model.
+Dynamical models can build in explicit interpretable ``mechanisms''.
+These do not necessarily need to be fundamental biological mechanisms, but can be ``effective'' mechanisms relating variables that interact indirectly.
+Any success of a dynamical model in reproducing real-world phenomena then suggests the viability of these underlying mechanisms, and allows the modeller to explore other phenomena that arise from the same mechanisms.
+While such mechanisms cannot be immediately taken as real, the model can be used to identify further experiments and data to test predictions arising from the mechanisms.

-A summary of early modelling work is provided in the review by \citet{Yashin2000}.
-Yashin and colleagues also developed the quadratic hazards model (or stochastic process model, SPM) of aging \citep{Yashin2012, Arbeev2016}.
-It postulates that individual deviations from age-dependent norms of physiological measures interact with and exacerbate each other.

-The concept of interactions between health measures can be embodied in a network of interactions, where nodes (or ``vertices'') are the health measures while the interactions are connections between nodes (links, or ``edges'').
-Such explicit networks were used to model mortality, such as the reliability theory of \citet{Gavrilov2001} or the network model of \citet{Vural2014}.
+The concept of interactions between health measures can be embodied in a network of pair-wise interactions, where nodes (or ``vertices'') are the health measures while the interactions are connections between nodes (links, or ``edges'').
+These interactions can be general, and not just the multiplicative interactions usually considered in regression models.
+Such explicit networks were already used to model mortality \citep{Gavrilov2001, Vural2014}.
 We developed what we now call a generic network model (GNM) to also model health measures such as the FI, and found that we could describe both population-level aging and mortality with a simple network of interactions that could be implemented on a computer to generate large synthetic populations \citep{Taneja2016, Farrell2016, Farrell2018}.

-Nevertheless, the health attributes (nodes) of our GNM did not directly correspond to specific observed health attributes.
-The reason for that approach was simplicity: all connected nodes have the same interactions, with simple undirected connections of equal weight, as illustrated in Figure~1.
-This enabled us to capture population-level health and mortality.
-To be able to predict detailed individual health states, we would need to empirically capture many interactions between observed individual health attributes within a population.
+The health attributes (nodes) of our GNM did not directly correspond to specific observed health attributes.
+The reason for that approach was simplicity: all connected nodes have similar interactions, with simple undirected connections of equal weight, as illustrated in Figure~1.
+This enabled us to capture population-level health and mortality with only a few parameters.
+Such generic networked models are useful for conceptual explorations of aging, and have been used to understand mortality curves in different species \citep{Vural2014, Stroustrup2016}, to explore the mutual information between health states and mortality \citep{Farrell2018}, and to explore how to increase longevity through optimized maintenance \citep{Sun2020}.
+Nevertheless, they are not able to capture realistic individual health states or model their detailed trajectories with age.